sourceallies/small-improvements-slack-bot/README.md

 ### Lambda Function

-Serves as the main hub of this stack, deployed and updated automatically by [SAM](#sam)
+Serves as the main hub of this stack, deployed and updated automatically by [SAM](#sam).

 - Triggered by a CloudWatch Event, which is passed into its main function.
 - Assigns its Slack Channel name via Environment variables passed in by SAM.
 - Uses the SecretsManager to get both the Slack and Small Improvements tokens.
 - Gets all objectives using the Small Improvements API token.
 - Filters the objectives such that only those of a specific type, status, visibility, and time are left.
-- Log the number of objectives found
+- Log the number of objectives found.
-- For each of those objectives,the database is checked to see if it has an object with the same ID (returns a promise)
+- For each of those objectives,the database is checked to see if it has an object with the same ID (returns a promise).
   - If the objective was in the database, return undefined, there is nothing left to do for this objective.
   - If the objective was not in the database, it will try to post to Slack, which requires the following:
-    - Try to get SlackID via the email address in the Small Improvements Objective
+    - Try to get SlackID via the email address in the Small Improvements Objective.
-    - Format the slack message using the objective, its status, and the SlackID
+    - Format the slack message using the objective, its status, and the SlackID.
-    - Try to send the message (if successful, resolves to the body of the HTTP response)
+    - Try to send the message (if successful, resolves to the body of the HTTP response).
-    - Try to insert the record of the objective into the database
+    - Try to insert the record of the objective into the database.
 - Finally, after all of the promises created from those objectives resolve, the data on number of successful and unsuccessful posts is logged and returned.

 ### DynamoDB

 Stores data on objective IDs, objective occurring times, and sheds old data via TTL.
-Is ensured to be live/updated automatically by [SAM](#sam)
+Is ensured to be live/updated automatically by [SAM](#sam).

 ## Development